mirkomaty/Formfakten.TestLogger/readme.md

 this.globalServiceProvider = host.Services;
 ```

 Note the call of `b.AddFormfaktenLogger()`.
-In tests it might be useful to keep the ServiceProvider in a global variable, so that the instance is kept in memory.
+In test projects it might be useful to keep the ServiceProvider in a global variable, so that the instance is kept in memory.

 After initialization you can use the logger: